avdva/multitimer/README.md

 New[T any]() // New returns a timer with capacity set to 1.
 NewWithCapacity[T any](cap int) // NewWithCapacity returns a timer for given capacity.

+use:
+Schedule(delay time.Duration, payload T) // Schedule schedules a timer.
+The payload will be sent to C after a delay.
+Stop() // Stop cancels all timers.

 ```

 ## Contact